 Q: Any areas or suburbs you’d recommend for expats to live in?

-A: Almost all of the neighbourhoods in Ulsan are good.
+A: Almost all the neighbourhoods in Ulsan are good.
 Typically, expats live in the neighbourhood their job is in.
 Popular areas include Seongnam-dong and Samsan-dong (the down town areas) and Dong-gu (near the beaches).

 Meeting people and making friends